stevet40/hist_contour/README.md

 # hist_contour

-Make contours from a 2D histogram
+A function for making a quick contour plot using a 2D histogram instead of a kernel density estimate (KDE).